jfxia/url2ppt/README.md

 # url2ppt
 Generate a PPT file by a URL ,using Deepseek LLM.
-It's just an experimental program to verify capabilities of Deepseek, and the generated PPT file looks like a mass of ugly slides :(
+It's just an experimental program to verify capabilities of Deepseek, and the generated PPT file looks like a mess of ugly slides :(

 The Python script is supposed to :